oehf/ipf/platform-camel/ihe/fhir/core/src/site/markdown/index.md

 While the FHIR transactions in IHE ITI revision 13 (2016/2017) was based on FHIR DSTU2, the transactions have been migrated to STU3 for IHE ITI revision 14 (2017/2018).

-Currently supported transactions for DSTU2 are:
+Supported transactions for DSTU2 are:

 * [ITI-65](../ipf-platform-camel-ihe-fhir-dstu2-mhd/iti65.html) Provide Document Bundle
 * [ITI-66](../ipf-platform-camel-ihe-fhir-dstu2-mhd/iti66.html) Find Document Manifests